kjellm/kjellm.github.com/event.markdown

 The event store is accessed through Event Store Repositories, one repository per aggregate type.
 The repository knows how to recreate the current state of an aggregate from the aggregate's event stream.
 All changes are done through the *unit_of_work* method.
-This will be explained in the section on concurrency.
+The reason for this will be explained in the section on concurrency.

 ``` ruby
 class EventStoreRepository < BaseObject